 This stream will assess management and policymaking responses to community concerns in response to the ALB impacts, involving stakeholders throughout the analysis.
 Evaluate ALB impacts by socio-economic status, race/ethnicity and management/governance regime to explore how a more engaged stakeholder group would respond to policy as a result of the ALB experience.
 Methodologies used include qualitative methods, such as interviews and focus groups.

-HERO Fellows are awarded $4,500 for the eight weeks of full-time research (June 10th through August 2), in addition to $1,600 for room and board, you are responsible for your transportation to and from Worcester, Mass., and 6 fellows will be chosen to attend the 2014 Association of American Geographers scholarly meeting in Tampa, Florida to present your research to an audience of like-minded scholars and professionals.
+HERO Fellows are awarded $4,500 for the eight weeks of full-time research (June 9 through August 1), in addition to $1,600 for room and board, you are responsible for your transportation to and from Worcester, Mass., and 6 fellows will be chosen to attend the 2015 Association of American Geographers scholarly meeting in Chicago, IL to present your research to an audience of like-minded scholars and professionals.

 If you are a Clark Student: